safidea/engine/README.md

 - Être SOC2 Compliant pour bosser avec les grosses boites

 TODO:

 - [] Tester avec Passport la connection SSO avec Google Business

 ### Business

 - Plan Community

   - Import our NPM package in your Node app and deploy anywhere you want
   - Basic User Management and Authentication

 - Plan Business

   - Everything from Community
   - Granular Rolebased Access Control
   - Pay per employee
-  - We help you to run foundation in your infrastructure and connect to your User Directory
+  - We help you to run engine in your infrastructure and connect to your User Directory
   - Private Admin Dashboard to monitor application usage

 - Contact US